-While the previously mentioned studies consider migration from a less developed to a more developed country, a rather unique feature of our lottery is that it exclusively concerns member states of the European Economic Area (EEA).
+While the previously mentioned studies consider migration from a less developed to a more developed country, a rather unique feature of our lottery study is that it concerns member states of the European Economic Area (EEA).
 Therefore, our paper contributes to the literature by considering labor migration between rather developed and wealthy countries.
-This is important, because a large amount of labor mobility is realized between rather developed nations, which are likely competing for skilled labor.
-A second important distinction is that we focus on the labor force attachment of individuals that could resume or start working in Liechtenstein even without living there, i.e. by means of cross-border commuting, in particular from nearby Austria or Switzerland, which is actually the most common form of labor in Liechtenstein.
-Our paper therefore sheds light on whether residence permits (and the associated amenities like tax reductions) incentivize foreigners to remain in the labor market, which appears an important piece of information for policy makers in a competitive open economy with a high demand for foreign labor, as it is the case in Liechtenstein.
-As a motivation for the potential economic relevance of labor migration regulations, see for instance Beerli et al. (2018).
-The authors find for Switzerland that reducing restrictions for cross-border workers increased the size and productivity of skill-intensive sectors (in particular those with previous skill shortages) such that even the wages of highly educated natives rose, despite the hike in foreign employment.
-Our paper appears to be the first that relates the literature on migration lotteries with the topic of commuting, in particular, cross-border commuting.
+This is important, because a large amount of labor mobility is realized between rather developed nations, which are likely competing for qualified workers.
+A second important distinction is that we focus on the labor force attachment of individuals that could resume or start working in Liechtenstein even without living there, i.e. by means of cross-border commuting, in particular from nearby Austria or Switzerland, which is actually the most common form of labor in Liechtenstein.6 Comparable scenarios with opportunities to commute cross-border exist in the border regions of the United States with Canada and Mexico, respectively, and at the outside borders of the EU, e.g. between Poland and the Ukraine.
+Depending on the legislation, cross-border commuting is regulated more or less restrictively across these countries, see, e.g. Orraca Romano (2015), Francis (2019), and Strzelecki et al. (2021).

-6Indeed, about three thirds (76.9%) of the 29k foreigners who work in Liechtenstein commute cross-border (Amt für Statistik Fürstentum Liechtenstein (AS), 2018a).
+6Indeed, slightly more than 50% of the employees in Liechtenstein commute cross-border.
+Among the 29k foreigners who work in Liechtenstein, about three thirds (76.9%) commute cross-border (Amt für Statistik Fürstentum Liechtenstein (AS), 2018a).